Scheduled at 2:15pm in Cotton Creek I on Thursday November, 17.#4959

 Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Information Resources, Information Technology, Legal, Web/Media Access

 Sue Cullen is the Assistant Director of the Accessible Technology Initiative (ATI) for the California State University (CSU) System.
 Prior to joining the CSU Office of the Chancellor, Sue served as the campus ATI Executive Sponsor Designee, and created and directed the Universal Design Center (UDC) at California State University, Northridge.
 Sue trained the professional staff and paraprofessional students at the UDC to provide services to both CSU Northridge and the CSU.
 In addition, Sue helped build the CSU Accessible Technology Network (ATN), which is comprised of accessibility experts both inside and outside the CSU.
-She is also the co-leader of the EDUCAUSE ITACCESS CG.
 Sue has a national reputation for IT Accessibility expertise, and is regularly called upon to present on IT accessibility and usability topics at national conferences.
-She has been actively advocating for individuals with different physical abilities and processing styles in higher education since 1995.
+She has been actively advocating for individuals with different physical abilities and processing styles in higher education for many years.